What parents need to know

 Parents Need to Know

-Parents need to know that this program, which encourages kids to read, has been on for more than 20 years.
+Parents need to know that Reading Rainbow, which encourages kids to read, has been on for more than 20 years.
 Critics at first thought it was counter-intuitive to emphasize reading books on television.
 But this program makes story time rich and interesting.
 Along with stories narrated by renowned actors, documentary-style investigations explore everything from locomotives to city markets to slavery.

 What's the story?